 Mosaicism is a term that describes when two different types of cells can be found in one person.
 We know from Genetics 101 that each cell of our body contains chromosomes that act as an instruction manual telling our body how to grow, develop, and function.
 We usually have 23 pairs of chromosomes, one set coming from mom and the other set from dad, which gives us a total of 46 chromosomes.
 The body is very particular in the amount of this information that we have, and too many or too few of these instructions can change how things work in the body.

-People who have mosaic genetic conditions, such as Turner syndrome, do not generally have as many of the health concerns that an individual with the genetic condition present in every single cell of their body.
-Further, it can be difficult to determine if someone has mosaicism, and if so, which cells may be ‘affected’.
-Even if it is determined that someone is a mosaic, there is not an easy way to determine what percentage of their cells are ‘normal’ and what percentage of their cells are ‘abnormal’, and where in the body each type of cell is.
+People who have mosaic genetic conditions, such as Turner syndrome, do not generally have as many of the health concerns as someone who has the genetic condition in every single cell of their body.
+It can also be difficult to determine if someone has mosaicism, and if they do, which cells in the body may be affected.
+Even if it is determined that someone is mosaic, there is not an easy way to determine what percentage of their cells are ‘normal’ and what percentage of their cells are ‘abnormal’, and where in the body each type of cell is.